kchapelier/ngram-word-generator/README.md

  - english: A to Z and œæ
  - oldEnglish: A to Z and þðƿȝæœ
  - chinese: All the Chinese characters
- - japanese: All the Japanese (and Chinese characters)
+ - japanese: All the Japanese (and Chinese) characters
- - noSymbols: exclude all symbols and punctuation for Latin unicode blocks and specific punctuations, symbols and dingbats unicode blocks.
+ - noSymbols: Exclude all symbols and punctuation from Latin unicode blocks and specific punctuation, symbols and dingbats unicode blocks.

 **Full example**